jkniest/hue-it-documentation/docs/groups/README.md

 $absolute = $group->getBrightness(true);
 ```

-If you want to have the brightness levels of **each** light in the group, you can use the colleciton methods:
+If you want to have the brightness levels of **each** light in the group, you can use the collection methods:

 ```php
 // This returns a collection with all the brightness values of each light.